LukeHayesss/config/README.md

 # Hey!
 A little about me...

-* ❤️ Experienced UX/UI Designer with a flair for creating elegant solutions in the most efficient way possible.
+* ❤️ Experienced UX/UI Designer & full stack developer with a flair for creating elegant solutions in the most efficient way possible.
 Passionate about crafting beautiful user experiences, and solving problems.
 Knowledgeable about user flows, wireframes, and low-high fidelity prototypes, and skilled at combining user needs with technical and functional requirements.
 Concordia University graduate, Design Thinking certified, and Agile Scrum FCAS certified.

-* 😄 Experienced UX/UI Designer & full stack developer who has shipped production-ready code for various startups.
+* 😄 I've shipped production-ready code for various startups.
 In my previous life, I was a startup founder myself.

 * 💻 I love awesome designs, disco, rnb, spicy food, & travelling around the world (most recently Vietnam and India).